 We search our records to protect you from conflicts of interest.
 Where a conflict arises or may arise (for example, where we find that your opponent is or has been our client), we may not be able to accept or continue working on your matter.
 We may act for two or more of you if there is no conflict.
 If a conflict arises during our retainer then we may have to cease to act for one or more of you.

-To meet the Money Laundering Regulations 2007, we will ask you for information confirming your identity, financial details, sources of funding and, where relevant, identity information about people related to you i.e. beneficial owners.
+To meet the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 , we may ask you for information confirming your identity, financial details, sources of funding and, where relevant, identity information about people related to you i.e. beneficial owners.
 You must comply with requests for proof of identity as set out in our letter of engagement, and if requested, you will meet us to enable us to verify your identity.
 If you fail to comply with requests for identity, we will be unable to act for you.
 We are required to monitor transactions and maintain records relating to your identity, and we may ask you to provide updated proof of identity from time to time.

 If you are a director or other representative acting on behalf of a company, we are entitled to assume that the instructions we may receive from you have been authorised by the company.